-Make-up Projects will only be allowed under circumstances that are recognized by the instructor or university such as death in the immediate family, excuse from a doctor, sickness, or emergencies.
+Make-up exams will only be allowed under circumstances that are recognized by the instructor or university such as death in the immediate family, excuse from a doctor, sickness, or emergencies.
 This will have to be discussed prior to the exam date.
 Conditions for the make-up will be set by the instructor.
 Note: plan your end of semester travel wisely.

 Make-up Quizzes are allowed according to the one-strike policy listed under the course activity descriptions.
 If a student misses a quiz, they will be allowed one makeup during the semester for any reason, otherwise, late quizzes will not be accepted.
+This one makeup is separate from the flex days.